rio-ke/proof-of-concepts/aws/lambda/lambda-glue-job-creation-from-s3.md

-Read the Json from S3
+Read the Json from S3 in the name of metadata.json

 ```json
 {